Wyatt Worthington II

 Wyatt Worthington II (born 1987) is an American professional golfer.

 Worthington is from Reynoldsburg, Ohio and works in Gahanna, Ohio.

 Worthington is a graduate of Groveport Madison High School and Methodist University.

-Worthington qualified for the 2016 PGA Championship by finishing sixth at the 2016 PGA Club Professional Championship, becoming the second African-American qualifier for the PGA Championship via that route.
-The previous African-American qualifier was Tom Woodard at the 1991 PGA Championship.
+Worthington qualified for the 2016 PGA Championship by finishing sixth at the 2016 PGA Club Professional Championship, becoming the second African American qualifier for the PGA Championship via that route.
+The previous African American qualifier was Tom Woodard at the 1991 PGA Championship.
+Worthington II also played his way into the 2022, 2023, and 2024 PGA Championships as well.

-Worthington is a member of the Southern Ohio section of the PGA.